nmap/nmap/macosx/README.md

 ## <a name="repo"></a>Repositories and Troubleshooting

-Nmap uses a read-only repository on **Github** for issues tracking and pull requests.
+Nmap uses a read-only repository on **GitHub** for issues tracking and pull requests.
 You can contribute at the following address: [https://github.com/nmap/nmap](https://github.com/nmap/nmap).

 The read-write repository is managed with **Subversion**.
 Although, all actual commits are made to our Subversion repository on [https://svn.nmap.org](https://svn.nmap.org/).